merliot/hub/README.md

 ## Install

 Install Merliot Hub on your computer, on the cloud, or both, using our Docker image, without having to install all the dependencies.
-(If you don't have [Docker](https://www.docker.com/), you can install the hub from source).
+(If you don't have [Docker](https://www.docker.com/), you can install the hub from [source](#install-from-source)).

 ### Install on Computer

+Prerequisite: Installed Docker environment.

 ```
 docker pull merliot/hub